This post is brought to you by Bare Snacks, but all words and eats are my own. Thanks for supporting the sponsors that keep me hungry!

 Mix up the flax egg by whisking together the ground flaxseed with filtered water.

-finally, dd the wet ingredients to the dry ingredients and use a spatula to mix until you have a thick better.
+Add the wet and dry ingredients to the bowl and use a spatula to mix everything until you have a thick better.

 It should be thick enough to spoon out into the donut mold!